Gwillis442/Randomfunbot/README.md

 # Randomfunbot

 Randomfunbot is a Discord bot created for a personal server.
 Its purpose is to perform various actions based on certain probabilities for fun, such as deleting messages, adding random reactions, and more.
-The bot is hosted locally using Node.js.
+The bot is hosted locally in a containerized in Docker.

 ## Features